codebycalico/Echoing-Emotions/README.md

 ## Videos
 Videos used in the exhibit are shot by me and not to be used without permission.
 They are not included in this GitHub.

+## Number of monitors
+If using one monitor only, you will need to uncomment the code at the top of main.py (comment is included in the code for clarity and easy of finding).
+This way, the mouse will be moved to the top left of the screen at the beginning of the program and be out of the way of the videos playing.
+If using two monitors, not necessary to move the mouse, so leave the moveTo function commented out.